octo-technology/OpenTezos/docs/michelson/instructions.md

 #### CAR

-The `CAR` instruction consumes the top element of the stack (which must be a `PAIR`) and pushes to the top the left part of the pair.
+The `CAR` instruction consumes the top element of the stack (which must be a `PAIR`) and pushes back on top of the stack the left part of the pair.

 ```js
 CAR / (Pair a _) : S  =>  a : S